 Greetings from the Sonoran Desert of Southern Arizona, USA.
-I suppose we worked recently on 6m, 10m, 12m, 15m, 17m, 20m, 40m, or 80m.
+I suppose we worked on hf recently on 6m, 10m, 12m, 15m, 17m, 20m, 40m, 80m, or 160m.

 LotW preferred, since 17 Oct.
 2011, but I still desire CARDS, via Bureau or Direct, pse.

 QSL received Buro => Buro; QSL received LotW => LotW; QSL received Direct with SAE and with "2 USD" or 1 IRC => Direct; QSL received Direct without SAE and with 2 USD/IRC => Buro; QSL received Direct with SAE and without 2 USD/IRC => Buro.
 NEW TYPE IRC ONLY.
 (On Jan 22 2012, DX Postage has increased in USA to more than 1 USD).

 My station is located in the center of the city of Tucson, Arizona USA.
 My first license was the Technician's license, as KF7FIU, granted mid-October, 2009.
 I am currently an Amateur Extra class license holder since March 4, 2010.